inoas/glacier/README.md

    - Save any test module (within `./test`) file to re-run that single test
    - Save any src module (within `./src`) to run all associated tests.
 Associated tests are test modules where the module is imported or where any of the module's imports and their import's imports (import chain) are imported into.

-... and its documentation can be found at <https://hexdocs.pm/glacier>.

-### Supported Erlang/OTP and JavaScript versions
+### Supported Erlang/OTP and JavaScript/NodeJS versions

 Development and testing only happens on very recent stable Erlang/OTP and recent NodeJS LTS versions, it thus may or may not run on previous versions.

+Deno is not yet supported.

+### Documentation

+Documentation can be found at <https://hexdocs.pm/glacier>.

 ## How does it work?